sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 If an error is thrown (either `throw error(...)` or an unexpected error), the response will be a JSON representation of the error or a fallback error page — which can be customised via `src/error.html` — depending on the `Accept` header.
 The [`+error.svelte`](#error) component will _not_ be rendered in this case.
 You can read more about error handling [here](errors).

+> When creating an `OPTIONS` handler, note that Vite will inject `Access-Control-Allow-Origin` and `Access-Control-Allow-Methods` headers — these will not be present in production unless you add them.

 ### Receiving data

 By exporting `POST`/`PUT`/`PATCH`/`DELETE`/`OPTIONS` handlers, `+server.js` files can be used to create a complete API: